LeeBadal/yatzy-api/README.md

 The API is built using golang and grpc, it uses a postgres database for storing data.
 It's deployed using kubernetes and docker.
 It's built with a microservice architecture in mind, and is designed to be scalable.

-Horizontal scaling is done by running multiple instances of api-deployment
+The API is intended to scale horizontally by running multiple instances of api-deployment

 For details look at archiectural diagram under [Architecture](#architecture-hld)